 (CLO) Artificial intelligence (AI) has penetrated the life of journalism so quickly and widely that people have not yet had time to feel it.
 The ability of journalism to access AI is no longer vague and has become much clearer.
 The important thing is that newspapers need to determine how to use it to suit their scale and purpose.

 In most industries, the ultimate goal of using AI is to let it do it itself.
-This is called “automation,” and it can even be to the point where humans don’t need to do anything.
-However, it must be said right away that in journalism, this automation should only be partial and in certain tasks, and it needs constant human control.
-It cannot be left to AI to do all the work, if journalism doesn’t want to destroy itself.
+This is called “automation”, and it can even be to the extent that humans do not need to do anything.
+However, it must be said right away that in journalism, this automation should only take place partially and in certain jobs, and at the same time, it requires constant human control, and cannot be left to AI to do the job completely, if journalism does not want to destroy itself.

 Regardless of how things are going, the reality is that automation in journalism is growing stronger and stronger, partly changing the face of world journalism in just the past 2 years.
 AI has even penetrated into the core professional activities of journalists and newsrooms.